 Prior to his appointment, he was the Vice Chancellor for Research at the University of Hawaiʻi at Mānoa.
 Before joining the University of Hawaiʻi, Dr. Bruno was the Dean of the School of Engineering and Science, and Professor of Ocean Engineering at Stevens Institute of Technology, Hoboken, New Jersey.
 He was also the Director of the Center for Maritime Security, a Department of Homeland Security National Center of Excellence.
-Dr. Bruno is a Visiting Professor in Mechanical Engineering at University College London.
+Dr. Bruno is an Honorary Lecturer in Mechanical Engineering at University College London

 His research and teaching interests include ocean observation systems, climate change, and community resilience.
 He is the author of more than 100 technical publications in various aspects of these fields, including the book, The Urban Ocean, published by Cambridge University Press in 2018.

 He has served on numerous advisory committees and boards, including Chairing the Marine Board of the National Academies; the Ocean Research Advisory Panel; and the Naval Research Advisory Committee.
 A Fulbright Scholar (1996 appointment at the Aristotle University, Greece), Dr. Bruno is also a Fellow of the American Society of Civil Engineers.